marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   When profile feedback is available, via :option:`-fprofile-use`, hot functions are automatically detected and this attribute is ignored.

-.. index:: ifunc function attribute

-.. index:: indirect functions

-.. index:: functions that are dynamically resolved
+.. index:: ifunc function attribute, indirect functions, functions that are dynamically resolved

 .. gcc-attr:: ifunc ("resolver")